eirikbakke/netbeans-tools/icon-scripts/README.txt

      Save as type: SVG
      Use artboards: Check and select "All".

-5) In the SVG export options dialog that shows up, enter the following settings, which have been tested and are known to work with NetBeans' SVG loader
+5) In the SVG export options dialog that shows up, enter the following settings:

+   which have been tested and are known to work with NetBeans' SVG loader
    implementation: